05michaelallen/michmap/README.md

 ## Notes

 *We did some sensitivity testing and these values appear appropriate in most cases.
 We do see occasional aerosol and thin cloud intrusion.
-These are the best values we found to optimize cloud detection vs. false positives (e.g., bright urban cover, sand, etc.). test
+These are the best values we found to optimize cloud detection vs. false positives (e.g., bright urban cover, sand, etc.).